apache/pekko-http/docs/src/main/paradox/common/http-model.md

 :   @@snip [ModelDocTest.java](/docs/src/test/java/docs/http/javadsl/ModelDocTest.java) { #construct-response }

-In addition to the simple @scala[@apidoc[HttpEntity] constructors]@java[`HttpEntities.create` methods] which create an entity from a fixed `String` or @apidoc[akka.util.ByteString] as shown here the Akka HTTP model defines a number of subclasses of @apidoc[HttpEntity] which allow body data to be specified as a stream of bytes. @java[All of these types can be created using the method on `HttpEntites`.]
+In addition to the simple @scala[@apidoc[HttpEntity] constructors]@java[`HttpEntities.create` methods] which create an entity from a fixed `String` or @apidoc[akka.util.ByteString] as shown here the Apache Pekko HTTP model defines a number of subclasses of @apidoc[HttpEntity] which allow body data to be specified as a stream of bytes. @java[All of these types can be created using the method on `HttpEntites`.]

 @@@ note { title='String representation' }